corretto/amazon-corretto-crypto-provider/DIFFERENCES.md

 ## RSASSA-PSS Signature parameters may not be updated in-flight
 To prevent callers from corrupting their signatures, we forbid them from updating a Signature's PSSParameterSpec while they are still updating a Signature object.
 Once the Signature has been updated, it must be reset, `sign()`'d, or `verify`'d before the PSS parameters may be updated.
 If a caller attempts to call `Signature.setParameter(...)` while a Signature instance has buffered data, we will throw an `IllegalStateException`.

+## ML-KEM ignores caller-supplied SecureRandom
+For ML-KEM key generation (`KeyPairGenerator`) and KEM encapsulation (`KEM.newEncapsulator`), ACCP accepts but ignores any caller-supplied `SecureRandom`; AWS-LC always draws ML-KEM randomness from its own DRBG.
+Passing a custom `SecureRandom` (for example to force a specific entropy source) has no effect on these operations.

 # Extensions
 Applications are unlikely to directly encounter any of these changes but may choose to take advantage of them.